Frequently Asked Questions

 Why do I have to go through a reinstatement process?

-- Most students who take a MLoA are cleared for reinstatement.
+- Most students who take a MLOA are cleared for reinstatement.
 However, if you do not participate in adequate treatment related to your health while on a medical leave, you will not be reinstated until this requirement is met.

 How long does it take?